arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 [PrivateGPT](https://docs.privategpt.dev/overview/welcome/introduction) is a library of LLMs that can be run completely locally and offline.
 It works great for installations without internet access.
 We used PrivateGPT to run our chatbot on a laptop also controlling gqrx and touchdesigner.
 Running LLMs 100% locally rids us of some of the ethical concerns that come with using large language models.
 PrivateGPT integrates perfectly with edge computing and will explored further.
 Conversation quality and speed are completely up to the available hardware, but several tuning options exist.

 Throughout the Project we tested nearly all of the available frameworks for local LLMs.
-We used [GPT4all](https://gpt4all.io/index.html), and latest, we started working with [ollama](https://ollama.com)
+We used [GPT4all](https://gpt4all.io/index.html), and latest, we started working with [Ollama](https://ollama.com).
 Ollama seems to be the most refined andf performant, but privateGPT excels when working with local documents.
 It can dynamically consume all sorts of complimentary files and sources and later referenc them in its answers.
-Since we had a corpus of definitions and character descriptions, this was a very useful feature that worked surprisingly well.
+Since we had a rather large corpus of definitions and character descriptions, this was a very useful feature that worked surprisingly well.
 We see lots of artistic potential in a tool like this.
+Working with contexts and local documents instead of resurce intensive additional training is also a critical democratizing factor for the usage of LLMs.
+Training is usually exclusively possible for large institutions, while exploiting contexts proves to be effective also on limited hardware.

-### Conceptual Model
+### Tool Choices

 #### String

 The red string connecting the cards in the exhibition is a visual metaphor for the connections between the different works we have created during the project.
 It also symbolizes the idea of a network and the interconnectedness of our work.
+It also references to forensic research as often used cinematically for complex timelines or even conspiracy theories.

 #### LoRa Boards